zuplo/docs/blog/2022-11-30-best-practices-for-api-key-management/index.md

 ## Conclusion

 API keys are a great approach if you want to maximize the developer experience of those using your API, but there are quite a few things to think about when it comes to API key management.
 An alternative to building this yourself is to use an API Management product with a gateway that does all the work for you and includes a self-serve developer portal.
 Examples include Apigee, Kong, and — of course — Zuplo.

+## The Author

+_Before founding Zuplo, Josh led Product for Stripe’s Payment Methods team (responsible for the majority of Stripes payment APIs) and worked at Facebook and Microsoft, where he founded a number of services, including Azure API Management._